barrosw5/barrosw5/README.md

 ---

-> Currently working on: college work and some side projects...
+> Currently working on: college things and some side projects...

 ---